 The children brush glue on their paper and sprinkle different colors of glitter.
 When dry, they cut the papers into small shapes to use as stamps in your Writing Interest Center.

-VARIATION: Thank you Natalie, for this suggestion!
+Bubble Wrap Stamping Thank you Natalie, for this suggestion!

 Natalie used INK PADS with the bubble wrap and the children gently pressed the bubble wrap onto construction paper!